 First and foremost this tournament is set up as a SOCIAL Kickball experience to raise money for a great cause.
 We do have officials; however, we expect individuals to respect the events’ culture of fair and fun play.
 Foul language and rough play will not be tolerated and individuals who cannot adhere to our standards of fair play and sportsmanship may be asked to leave.
-Bridges to Independence and United Social Sports want everyone to have fun and be social while enjoying a great sport.
+Bridges to Independence and DC Fray want everyone to have fun and be social while enjoying a great sport.
 USS will do whatever they can to make sure all players are having fun.

 - Each Team must consist of a minimum of 10 Players and a maximum of 15 Players.